Greg Reeves: Post CSNY

-Reeves's song "I Got Your Number" has been recorded by such artists as Tom Jones, Boz Scaggs, and Johnny Bristol.
-Reeves was incarcerated in Mexico from September 1977 to April 1978, saying he "spent time... with the Mexican president's nephew as a political prisoner, because we had tried to smuggle marijuana across the border...
+Reeves's song "I Got Your Number" has been recorded by artists including Tom Jones, Boz Scaggs, and Johnny Bristol.
+Reeves was incarcerated in Mexico from September 1977 to April 1978, saying that he "spent time ... with the Mexican president's nephew as a political prisoner, because we had tried to smuggle marijuana across the border ...
 Neil Young sent me money (via Western Union) to pay the Mexican police (Judicial Government Police) for my freedom."

 His 1978 $1 million lawsuit pertaining to unpaid CSN&Y royalties was eventually settled amicably.
-In the aftermath of his tenure with the group, Reeves nevertheless contributed in earnest to several projects, including most of Neil Young's After the Gold Rush, Crosby & Nash's eponymous debut ("Immigration Man"; 1972), Dave Mason's It's Like You Never Left (1973), an unreleased version of "Tonight's the Night" recorded by Young in early 1974, and indeterminate recordings with George Clinton following the temporary dissolution of Parliament Funkadelic in the early 1980s.
-Nils Lofgren claimed that during one of the sessions for After the Gold Rush, Reeves appeared covered head to toe in gold paint; Young explained the bassist was "doin' his Indian thing."
+In the aftermath of his tenure with the group, Reeves nevertheless contributed in earnest to several projects, including most of Young's After the Gold Rush, Crosby & Nash's eponymous debut ("Immigration Man"; 1972), Dave Mason's It's Like You Never Left (1973), an unreleased version of "Tonight's the Night" recorded by Young in early 1974, and indeterminate recordings with George Clinton following the temporary dissolution of Parliament Funkadelic in the early 1980s.
+Nils Lofgren said that during one of the sessions for After the Gold Rush, Reeves appeared covered head to toe in gold paint; Young explained the bassist was "doin' his Indian thing."

 Reeves was briefly interviewed by author Jimmy McDonough for Shakey, a 2003 biography of Neil Young.
-Both Young and Lofgren continue to laud Reeves' playing style, noting his versatility and ability to move fluidly between simple and complex bass lines.
+Both Young and Lofgren continue to laud Reeves's playing style, noting his versatility and ability to move fluidly between simple and complex bass lines.